The word African means …..

 We give thanks for God's Mercy and Grace, and for his Son Jesus Christ, for patience strength and motivation to continue the serve the community in and around the City of Pontiac.
 Newman remains active in the community with its support of Whitman Elementary School; Friday Community Feeding Program; support of other organizations in Pontiac such as Haven, Strong United Neighbors Time Bank and the Boys Scouts; and a full array of weekly worship and fellowship opportunities.
 Please join us (link to Please Join Us page)

 Through God's Mercy and Grace, in 1872 the congregation bought a church building in downtown Pontiac with a seating capacity of 100 people.
 This building underwent many improvements and additions until it was claimed by urban renewal in 1961.

 The current structure, at 233 Bagley St. in Pontiac was constructed in 1963.
 The conceptual design for this building was developed by Pastor Reverend J. Allen Parker.
 The building seats 700 people and sits on a site of over 6 acres of land.
 A major expansion and renovation project of this structure is currently underway.
-Phase 1 of this project is slated for completion by Spring 2019.
+Phase 1 of this project is slated for completion by Fall 2019.